 Parent Involvement Ideas:

-- You may be surprised as families who cannot help during work hours may be willing to collect these items during their off-time and contribute to your program in this way.
+- If the program needs seasonal items such as cedar, fir, put a call out to families to provide.
+You may be surprised as families who cannot help during work hours may be willing to collect these items during their off-time and contribute to your program in this way.
+Several programs throughout the province use this system and find it a successful way to have parent involvement and participation that suits busy work schedules.

-Winter Solstice Festivity Ideas!
+Winter Solstice Festivity Ideas:

-- Involve Elders, Parents, and Chef involved in the planning of this event.
+Following your Host Agency protocols have a Winter celebration feast, involving Elders, Parents, and Chef involved in the planning of this event.

-- Songs do not need to be hard it could even be having the children sing their prayer song before the feast begins.
+Songs do not need to be hard it could even be having the children sing their prayer song before the feast begins.
+Other ideas: community celebration songs: twinkle twinkle in traditional language, 5 little snowflakes/polar bears

 Innovative Ideas: